bjamturley/MedSchoolAtlas/Immunology/Humoral Immune Response.md

 The **marginal zone** is outside of the germinal center in which naive B cells undergo T cell independent activation.
 # B cell activation
 ## T-cell dependent activation
 The most common form.
-When activated, B cells will present the antigen on their own MHCII molecules and will try to present the antigen to CD4 Helper T cells.
+When activated, B cells will present the antigen on their own MHC-II molecules and will try to present the antigen to CD4 Helper T cells.
 They will move to the margin of the B cell zone within lymphoid tissue to do so.

 Activated Helper T cells which have recognized the same antigen on a different APC will move to the margin of the T cell zone.
 When these mobile cells finally connect, it is called **linked recognition.** In linked recognition, the antigen is shared, but not necessarily the same [[Immune Diversity and Recognition of Antigens#Antigen Binding|epitope]].

-The B cell MHCII binds to the T cell receptor, and the T cell CD40 ligand binds the B cell CD40 receptor.
+The B cell MHC-II binds to the T cell receptor, and the T cell CD40 ligand binds the B cell CD40 receptor.
 The T cell will secrete cytokines to induce B cell **Class Switch Recombination**.

 Now, the B cells proliferate.
 Some become low-affinity plasma cells, which secrete IgM, while others form a **Germinal Center** which can become memory B cells or high-affinity plasma cells (IgG, IgA, or IgE).
 ### Innate Natural Killer T cells (iNKTs)